yurihondo/screentransitionsample/README.md

 # Screen Transition Sample for Navigation 2.8

 This repository demonstrates various screen transition techniques using Jetpack Compose and Navigation 2.8.0.
+Plz clone and run this repository if you try this sample app.

 ## Differences in Navigation 2.8 for this Sample